Architecture · Runtime · Observability

 ↓ generates

-Complete Go Service
+Complete Go Services

 ↓ runs as